Close to 100 per cent of pin codes in India have seen e-commerce adoption.

 This even means that users must be kept informed every time on updates for their exchange/refund, hence this involves tracking shipments and verifying their status, which may require additional resources and coordination.

 E-commerce businesses require well-established reverse logistics processes to handle RTO effectively.
-This system oversees the collection of returned items, whether for restocking, recycling, or disposal.
+This system oversees the collection of returned items, whether for restocking, recycling, or disposal, thereby limiting Return to Origin shipment and enhancing operational efficiency.

 A crucial aspect of Reverse Logistics is inventory management.
 Returned products should be automatically routed back into an inventory system such that it helps prevent stock outs or overstock conditions.